Peptides for the skin? Do you need them?

 Neurotransmitters.

-Also known as neuropeptides that are active on nerves.
-For example, peptides inhibit the release of chemicals from nerves to stimulate muscle fibres.
-These have a botulinum-like effect of relaxing muscle tone.
-But, let’s be honest.
-They won’t replace a relaxing muscle injection.
-However, if used correctly and consistently, neuropeptides will relax the underlying muscle will and soften the look of your frown lines.
+However, if used correctly and consistently, neuropeptides will relax the underlying muscle and soften the look of your frown lines.
 Or, extend the time between visits to your cosmetic doctor (if that’s what you’re into).

 Mover and Shakers.

 These are carrier peptides that convey essential minerals like copper into the skin.
-Coopper is vital for the health and strength of the skin, which is a good thing as long as you find a quality formula.
+Copper is vital for the health and strength of the skin, which is a good thing as long as you find a quality formula.

 Disrupters.